henzeb/enumhancer/docs/labels.md

 # Labels

 Just like [Spatie's PHP Enum](https://github.com/spatie/enum), you can add labels to your enums.
-This is backwards compatible with their package.
+This is largely backwards compatible with their package, except that it also works for UnitEnum's in which case it returns the name if not specified.

 ## Usage